Billings Montana Temple: Temple presidents and admittance

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

-Serving from 1999 to 2002, Robert M. Asay was the first president, Maude Asay serving as matron.
+Serving from 1999 to 2002, Stanley Stott was the first president, Beverly J Stone Stott serving as matron.
 As of 2024, Bradley R. Wilde is the president, with Debra L. Wilde serving as matron.

 On August 21, 1999, the public open house held from October 8–23, 1999 (excluding Sundays) as announced.
 The temple was dedicated by Gordon B. Hinckley on November 20–21, 1999, in eight sessions.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.